 In fact, perfect spiritual guide is Insaan-e-Kamil (accomplished).
 Moreover, there is always one perfect spiritual guide who is present in every era.
 In addition, Allah assigns him the responsibility of establishing the esoteric aspect of Islam.
-Most importantly, he is at the footsteps of Hazrat Mohammad (pbuh).
+Most importantly, he is at the footsteps of the Holy Mohammad (pbuh).
 Therefore, he guides his disciples according to the teachings of the Holy Prophet.
 Furthermore, a perfect spiritual guide never indulges his disciples in excessive physical devotions.
 Rather he lays emphasis on strengthening esoteric relationship with Allah.
-Moreover, he invite people toward invocation and contemplation of ism-e-Allah Zaat.
-As the more you remember Allah the closer, you get to Him.
+Moreover, he invites people toward invocation and contemplation of Ism e Allah Zaat.
+As the more you remember Allah, the closer you get to Him.
 Moreover, a Murshid-e-Kamil never burdens devotees with hard mystic exercises.
-As Sultan-ul-Arifeen Hazrat Sakhi Sultan Bahoo says:
+According to Sultan Bahoo books:

 Indeed!
-We and the other disciples of our perfect spiritual guide Sultan Mohammad Najib-ur-Rehman bear witness that he has all the qualities and signs of an Insaan-e-Kamil.
+We and the other disciples of our perfect spiritual guide Sultan ul Ashiqeen Sultan Mohammad Najib-ur-Rehman bear witness that he has all the qualities and signs of Insan-e-Kamil.
 Moreover, he is unique in his spiritual status in this age.
 In short, he is truly on the footsteps of Prophet Mohammad.
 Through him, many devotees have found Allah.